 Click here to download our face mesh template image.

 Face Paint nodes also have access to the same Actions as Face Group nodes.
-For a full list of the events and functions available, please refer to our Actions documentation.

-Next article: World Tracking
+Next article: Image Tracking